ORALHLTH 3202BHO - Clinical Practice IIIOH Part 2

 4. Self-directed learning

 Time will be allocated for regular debriefing sessions.
-These may vary but will generally be on non clinic days.
+These may vary but will generally be monthly after clinic sessions.
 This time will be used for interactive learning, case studies, clinical discussion and assessments – attendance is compulsory.

 Learning Activities SummaryThe course will consist of a range of learning/teaching activities which focus on the following disciplines: